How to read and write NFC tags

 • Quickly access frequently used URLs or applications without navigating through menus.

-How to use NFC Tools on Android?
+How to use NFC Tools on Android and iPhone

 1. Install NFC Tools